millerthegorilla/rpm_maker/README.1.md

 Also, its my first real bash scripting, so don't be surprised by bad techniques, pitfalls or errors!
 Any constructive criticism is always welcome.
 That said, I created the project to download and install debs from the great KXStudio project, but it can be used for any project.
-The usage is below, but be aware that the script needs the url name - not the display name - for instance - the kxstudio-den
+The usage is below, but be aware that the script needs the url name - not the display name - for instance - the kxstudio-debian project uses a ppa that has the displayname of 'Applications', but the script will want the url name which is 'apps'.
+Also, the script  'scripts/lynxdump.sh' uses a sed regex to obtain the binary file urls for download and hth
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDM5MjY2NF19
+eyJoaXN0b3J5IjpbMTkxNTUwMDAwOV19
 -->